-Third, and finally, we systematically extend the analysis from Markovian settings where the initial private information (as well as any future private information) is the state of the stochastic process to settings in which the initial private information can present a structural parameter of the stochastic process.
-The resulting environment then fails to be Markovian as the law of motion is determined both by the current state and the structural parameter of the stochastic process.
-But importantly, the initial information about the parameter of the process and the ongoing information about the state of the process still conforms with our restriction to weakly time separable environments.
+Third, we systematically extend the analysis from Markovian settings where the initial private information (as well as any future private information) is the state of the stochastic process to settings in which the initial private information can present a parameter of the stochastic process, such the mean or variance of the Markov process.
+The subsequent private information continues to pertain to the state of the Markov process.
+This specification of the private information, the initial information about the parameter of the process and the ongoing information about the state of the process still conforms with our restriction to weakly time separable environments.

 The initial private information may represent the drift or the volatility of the Brownian motion, or the long-run mean or the reversion rate of a mean-reverting Ornstein-Uhlenbeck process.
 The resulting informational term in the virtual utility, which is referred to as generalized stochastic flow in probability theory, still permits a compact representation that can be used for the determination of the optimal policy and/or for the sufficient conditions.
-With the notable exception of the recent papers by Boleslavksy and Said (2013) and Skrzypacz and Toikka (2015), and a discussion in the supplementary appendix of Pavan, Segal, and Toikka (2014a), the earlier contributions with an infinite horizon did not allow for the possibility that the very structure of the stochastic process may constitute the private information.
-Interestingly, the continuous time version of this generalized impulse response function is often a deterministic function of the initial state and time, whereas the corresponding discrete time process has a generalized impulse response function that depends on the realization of the entire sample path.
+With the notable exception of the recent papers by Boleslavsky and Said (2013) and Skrzypacz and Toikka (2015), and a discussion in the supplementary appendix of Pavan, Segal, and Toikka (2014), the earlier contributions with an infinite horizon did not allow for the possibility that the initial private information may pertain to a parameter of the stochastic process itself, such as the drift or the volatility.
+Interestingly, the continuous time version of the resulting generalized impulse response function is often a deterministic function of the initial state and time, whereas the corresponding discrete time process has a generalized impulse response function that depends on the realization of the entire sample path.
 This is shown for example in Section 5 where the initial private information is the mean of the geometric Brownian motion.
-The discrete time counterpart of this process, namely the multiplicative random walk, was analyzed earlier by Boleslavksy and Said (2013).
+The discrete time counterpart of this process, namely the multiplicative random walk, was analyzed earlier by Boleslavsky and Said (2013).
 Here the generalized impulse response term involves the number of realized upticks and downticks.
 In the continuous time equivalent, the generalized stochastic flow is simply the expected number of upticks or downticks which is a deterministic function of time and the initial state.